Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 **Playing with a party.** The entire party may try to surround Laurent as best as they can.
 If they can surround her from all sides, she doesn't have to make saving throws to avoid being grappled.

+**Ending the Brawl.** The player can try to calm everyone down.
+On a successful DC 18 Charisma (Persuasion) check, the brawl will end.
+Dalngram will escort Laurent backstage and she will thank the player, inviting them to come with her.
+Moreau will follow suit.

 ## Backstage Pass
 Upon arriving backstage, Moreau will tend to Laurent to make sure she's okay.
 She will chide him, claiming that she's "not a baby," and she can handle herself.
 If the player or party had helped rescue her, she would acknowledge that as well, and thank them warmly.
 If the player is alone, Moreau will comment on the their performance depending on how they did.
 Laurent will then whisper something in Moreau's ear, and a successful DC 17 Wisdom (Perception) check will reveal the words "have feeling about him/her."